HsiangHung/Machine_Learning_Note/ML_application/Language Model/README.md

 Note that the context of the first n – 1 n-grams is filled with start-of-sentence markers, typically denoted `<s>`.

+## Neural Networks

+Neural language models (or continuous space language models) use continuous representations or **embeddings of words** to make their predictions.

+Continuous space embeddings help to alleviate the **curse of dimensionality** in language modeling: as language models are trained on larger and larger texts, the number of unique words (the vocabulary) increases.
+The number of possible sequences of words **increases exponentially** with the size of the vocabulary, causing a data sparsity problem because of the exponentially many sequences.
+Neural networks avoid this problem by representing words in a distributed way, as non-linear combinations of weights in a neural net.

 ## Reference